Azure-Samples/aad-dotnet-manage-users-groups-and-roles/README.md

 - csharp
 products:
 - azure
-services: Graph-Rbac
+extensions:
-platforms: dotnet
+- services: Graph-Rbac
-author: yaohaizh
+- platforms: dotnet
 ---

 # Getting started on managing users and groups using C# #

  Azure Users, Groups and Roles sample.
  - Create a user
  - Assign role to AD user
  - Revoke role from AD user
  - Get role by scope and role name
  - Create service principal
  - Assign role to service principal
  - Create 2 Active Directory groups
  - Add the user, the service principal, and the 1st group as members of the 2nd group

 ## Running this Sample ##